On the multiplicity formula for discrete automorphic representations of disconnected tori: Disconnected reductive groups

 \section{Disconnected reductive groups}

-In this chapter, we closely follow \cite{kaletha2022local} and introduce a certain class of disconnected groups, for which we reserve the term ``disconnected reductive groups'' in the rest of this work.
-Due to our emphasis on disconnected tori, we will present some rank-$1$ examples.
+We will closely follow~\cite{kaletha2022local} and introduce a certain class of disconnected groups, for which we reserve the term ``disconnected reductive groups''.
+Due to our emphasis in this paper, we will present some examples of rank-$1$ disconnected tori.